 Educators and parents can look for warning signs of cyberbullying in school and at home:

-- Victims of cyberbullying may experience an increase in issues within their peer relationships, reporting feeling lonely, or getting upset more often over issues with friends and others at school.
+- Victims of cyberbullying may experience an increase in issues within their relationships, reporting feeling lonely, or getting upset more often over issues with friends and others at school.

 - Young people experiencing cyberbullying may become withdrawn, seem down or depressed, or lose interest in people and activities they typically enjoy.

 - They may show extreme emotional responses to what is happening on their device, or angrily put their device aside without explanation.
 They may try to hide the device or what’s on the screen from adults.

 - Cyberbullied children may visit the school nurse more often, with complaints about emotional distress or physical ailments with an unknown cause.